caugustine2022/resume/README.md

 ----

 2020-2024 *(expected)*
 :   **Doctor of Philosophy (Ph.D.)
-Degree, Major: Information Technology, with Concentration in Information Systems Security**; University of the Cumberlands - Williamsburg, KY
+Degree, Major: Information Technology, with a Concentration in Information Systems Security**; University of the Cumberlands - Williamsburg, KY

 2019-2020
 :   **Master of Science (M.Sc.)
 Degree, Major: Information Systems Security**; University of the Cumberlands - Williamsburg, KY